Shimpling: History

 Shimpling is in Suffolk countryside surrounded by arable farmland.
 It is between Sudbury and Bury St Edmunds and historically its residents have made their living from farming although other occupations included those of blacksmith, miller, carpenter, shopkeeper, beer seller, teacher and so on.
 Now there is no shop nor smithy, the school was closed along with the post office and police station.
 However the parish retains the three staples of life in their thriving community - the church, the pub and the village hall.

+The Harleston of Harleston, Norfolk, family had a manor here in the 15th century.

 Thomas Hallifax, a London banker, and his family were great benefactors of Shimpling and the surrounding area.
 They arrived in the early 19th century and purchased many Shimpling properties and farms and lived in Chadacre Hall (built in 1835).
 Over time they built houses, the school, the schoolhouse, the coal house and made extensive renovations to the church.

 The Chadacre Hall estate of 2,300 acres, including 22 farms and 54 houses, was finally sold in 1918.
 The hall later became an agricultural institute which closed in 1989 and was eventually purchased by David Hart.

 The Shimpling sub post office was opened in 1852 and was eventually closed in the early 1970s.
 However, the service was at one time moved to a different house in The Street.

 The village is depicted in Thomas Gainsborough's 1752 work, showing John Plampin in Chadacre Park looking towards Lawshall.
 The oil painting is on display at the National Gallery.

 John Plampin of Chadacre Hall by Thomas Gainsborough on display at the National Gallery.